MustachioDimitri/obsidian-note/Prompt Engineering/Content/Template Pattern.md

 - **Sophisticated Matching**: Enables the model to recognize and organize information meaningfully (like extracting names or roles).

 Using the Template Pattern, you can achieve a high level of consistency and relevancy in responses, perfect for structured documents, question generation, content summaries, and more.

+# Format of the Template Pattern

+To use this pattern, your prompt should make the following fundamental contextual statements:

+- I am going to provide a template for your output

+- X is my placeholder for content

+- Try to fit the output into one or more of the placeholders that I list

+- Please preserve the formatting and overall template that I provide

+- This is the template: PATTERN with PLACEHOLDERS

+You will need to replace "X" with an appropriate placeholder, such as "CAPITALIZED WORDS" or "<PLACEHOLDER>".
+You will then need to specify a pattern to fill in, such as "Dear <FULL NAME>" or "NAME, TITLE, COMPANY".

+Examples:

+- Create a random strength workout for me today with complementary exercises.
+I am going to provide a template for your output .
+CAPITALIZED WORDS are my placeholders for content.
+Try to fit the output into one or more of the placeholders that I list.
+Please preserve the formatting and overall template that I provide.
+This is the template: NAME, REPS @ SETS, MUSCLE GROUPS WORKED, DIFFICULTY SCALE 1-5, FORM NOTES

+- Please create a grocery list for me to cook macaroni and cheese from scratch, garlic bread, and marinara sauce from scratch.
+I am going to provide a template for your output . <placeholder> are my placeholders for content.
+Try to fit the output into one or more of the placeholders that I list.
+Please preserve the formatting and overall template that I provide.
+This is the template: Aisle <name of aisle>: <item needed from aisle>, <qty> (<dish(es) used in>